-Pursuing a graduate degree or certificate at JFK University will open a number of exciting pathways for personal and professional growth for you.
+Pursuing a graduate degree or certificate at JFK University will open a number of exciting pathways for personal and professional growth.

 Our admissions process examines both the academic and personal qualifications of applicants to ensure that students accepted have the ability to benefit from, and contribute to, the integrated educational experience we offer.
-And our admissions counselors can assist you through this process, providing you personalized attention from start to finish.
+Our academic advisors can assist you through this process, providing you personalized attention from start to finish.

-Most of our programs admit students in the Fall and Spring quarters and accept applications year round.
+Most of our programs accept applications year round.
 The JD (Law), Museum Studies, and PsyD (Doctor of Psychology) programs admit students only in the Fall and have specific application deadlines.
 Please consult the academic program pages for details

 We encourage you to review the general Admissions checklist of requirements to apply for our graduate programs and the specific admissions requirements provided on each degree page.
 If you are transferring from another graduate school, please also review our transfer credit policies.